Consider a system with 1 MB physical memory and a word length of 1 byte. The…

 2026

 Consider a system with 1 MB physical memory and a word length of 1 byte.
-The system uses a direct mapped cache, with block numbers starting from 0.
-The word with physical address 0xA2C28 is mapped to the cache block number 17610.
+The system uses a direct mapped cache with a block (cache line) size of 64 bytes, with block numbers starting from 0.
+The word with physical address 0xA2C28 is mapped to the cache block number 176.
 The maximum possible size of the cache (in KB) for this configuration is ___________. (answer in integer)

 Note: 1K=210 and 1M=220